 The Fitness Center is currently open, operating under the Massachusetts Phase 3 guidelines.

-Students will be housed one to a room, regardless of the residence area in which they live.
-Residential Programs & Services (RPS) is currently communicating with students regarding their fall assignments in seniority order.
-The cost for fall housing will be $3,598 for all students residing on campus.
+Students will continue to be housed one to a room, regardless of the residence area in which they live.
+Residential Programs & Services (RPS) is currently communicating with students regarding their spring assignments in seniority order.
+The cost for spring housing will be the same as it was in the fall, $3,598 for all students residing on campus.

-Move-in will be scheduled by appointment.
+Move-in will be scheduled by appointment on January 23, 24, or 25.
 Each student will have two hours to move into their residence area and may bring only one person with them to campus.
-We strongly encourage you to pack lightly for the fall semester.
-Students will move out of their residence area on Tuesday, November 24.
+Students will take a COVID-19 test at the Campus Center Amsler Gym testing site prior to picking up keys and moving in.

-Residents will be expected to wear a mask or face covering within their residence area, with the exception of their own bedroom.
-Three masks will be provided to you upon move-in as part of your welcome back package.
-No guests will be allowed during the fall semester.
+Residents will be expected to continue wearing a mask or face covering within their residence area, with the exception of their own bedroom.
+No guests will be allowed during the spring semester, although student may have one other resident who lives in their residence area visit them in their room provided both are wearing a mask or face covering.

 All students, including those who have completed their on-campus residency requirement, will be required to have a meal plan in the coming year.
 These are the meal plans: